Get competitive quotes from top companies.See Your Rates

 With the largest population of farmworkers proportionally of any state, it’s no wonder that California has the highest agricultural production in the US.
 California has 19 professional sports teams, much more than any other state.
 And, it’s low rates of smoking, cancer, and death by firearm may affect the cost of life insurance in the most populous US state.

-If you want to get the best life insurance policy for your bucks, you should shop around and compare quotes from multiple companies.
+If you want to get the best life insurance policy for your bucks, you should shop around and compare life insurance rates in California from multiple companies.

 Let QuoteWizard help with this.
 We’ll connect you with a number of insurers so you can quickly and easily figure out which offers the best rates.

-Life expectancy at birth in California is 78.5 years, about the same as the life expectancy at birth for the US overall, which is 78.9 years.
-So, if you purchased a 30-year term life policy in California at age 54, you would be more likely than not to pass away before 84 years of age, the end of the term.
+Life expectancy at birth in California is 78.5 years.
+This is about the same as the life expectancy at birth for the US overall, which is 78.9 years.
+What if you purchase a 30-year term life policy in California at age 54?
+You'd be more likely than not to pass away before 84 years of age, the end of the term.

-On the other hand, if you were 35 years old and purchased a 30-year term life policy, you would be well under California’s life expectancy of 78.5 years when the policy term ended.
+What if you're 35 years old and purchase a 30-year term life policy? you'd be well under California’s life expectancy of 78.5 years when the policy term ended.
 You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In California, the death rate from injury due to firearms is 7.7 per 100,000 deaths, the ninth-lowest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In California, the percentage of the population that’s male is 49.7%, and the percentage that’s female is 50.3%.
-In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man wouldl.
+In California, the percentage of the population that’s male is 49.7%.
+And the percentage that’s female is 50.3%.
+In the US as a whole, women are 50.8% of the population.
+And men are 49.2% of the population.

-There are certain conditions, such as heart disease or certain kinds of cancers, that can make your premiums much higher if you have them or a family history of them.
-In some cases, a pre-existing condition can make you ineligible altogether, which is why it’s important to get life insurance before something serious happens.
+Some conditions can make your premiums much higher if you have them or a family history of them.
+Some of these conditions are: heart disease or certain kinds of cancers.
+In some cases, a pre-existing condition can make you ineligible altogether.
+This is why it’s important to get life insurance before something serious happens.

-Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
+Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance.
 This is especially relevant in California, where surfing and snowboarding are very popular.

-Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
+Marital Status - Research shows that on average, married people live longer and are healthier than single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in California in 2009, the rate of marriage for people over 15 was 36.6 per 1,000 people, the rate of divorce was 16.9 per 1,000 people, and the rate of widowhood was 9.7 per 1,000 people.
+The US Census shows that, in California in 2009, the rate of marriage for people over 15 was 36.6 per 1,000 people.
+The rate of divorce was 16.9 per 1,000 people.
+And the rate of widowhood was 9.7 per 1,000 people.

-Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job, other things being equal.
+Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous office job.
 The most common job in California is a farmworker.

-Tobacco Use - Because tobacco users don’t live as long as non-tobacco users (other things being equal) tobacco users pay substantially more for life insurance than an identical non-tobacco user would pay for the same policy.
-Tobacco use is associated with a number of health complications, such as heart disease, stroke, and COPD, any of which may cause higher rates as well as an earlier death.
+Tobacco Use - Tobacco users don’t live as long as non-tobacco users.
+So, tobacco users pay much more for life insurance.
+Tobacco use is associated with a number of health complications.
+They include: heart disease, stroke, and COPD, any of which may cause higher rates and an earlier death.

 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2013, approximately 12.5% of California adults smoked cigarettes – about 3,600,000 adults.

-Value of Policy - It shouldn’t come as a huge surprise that one of the largest, if not the largest contributing factor, to a policy’s premiums is the value of the policy.
+Value of Policy - The largest contributing factor, to a policy’s premiums is the value of the policy.
 As with anything, you get what you pay for; the more protection that you purchase, the more you pay.

 As of 2013, the adult obesity rate in California was 24.1%.
 This makes California the #46 most obese state.
 California’s obesity rate is much lower than the average obesity rate in the US, which is 34.9%.